ErickBGomez/calculator-project/README.md

 Also, I make use of my skills acquired outside the course, such as the creation of vectors or the use of fonts to be able to provide a better product for this project.

+# Resources Information

+- **Font used:**
+1. <a href="https://fonts.google.com/specimen/Nunito">**Nunito**</a>: Main text, buttons, and title
+2. <a href="https://fonts.google.com/specimen/Martian+Mono">Martian Mono</a>: Calculator Screen

+- **Favicon and Main Title Logo**: Made by me!

+Creating vectors and illustrations is a new skill I'm learning at the moment, and I'm loving it!
+So I found the opportunity to apply my knowledge of vector graphics in this project!

 # New Skills Applied

 - DOM Manipulation